 As you can see from my examples, “reasonable” can be subjective.
-So let’s go to the IRS website (https://www.irs.gov/taxtopics/tc511.html) for an explanation.
+So let's look at an excerpt from the IRS website for an explanation.

 Travel expenses are the ordinary and necessary expenses of traveling away from home for your business, profession, or job.
 Generally, employees deduct these expenses by using Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, and Form 1040, Schedule A (PDF), Itemized Deductions.
 You cannot deduct expenses that are lavish or extravagant, or that are for personal purposes.

 You are traveling away from home if your duties require you to be away from the general area of your tax home for a period substantially longer than an ordinary day's work, and you need to get sleep or rest to meet the demands of your work while away.

 Generally, your tax home is the entire city or general area where your main place of business or work is located, regardless of where you maintain your family home.
 For example, you live with your family in Chicago but work in Milwaukee where you stay in a hotel and eat in restaurants.
 You return to Chicago every weekend.
 You may not deduct any of your travel, meals or lodging in Milwaukee because that is your tax home.
 Your travel on weekends to your family home in Chicago is not for your work, so these expenses are also not deductible.
 If you regularly work in more than one place, your tax home is the general area where your main place of business or work is located.

 In determining your main place of business, take into account the length of time you normally need to spend at each location for business purposes, the degree of business activity in each area, and the relative significance of the financial return from each area.
 However, the most important consideration is the length of time you spend at each location.